tinyclub/linux-lab/README.md

     or
     $ make boot kernel=1 dtb=1 root=1

+Boot with new kernel and uboot, build them if not exists:

+    $ make boot BUILD="kernel uboot"

 Boot without Uboot (only `versatilepb` and `vexpress-a9` boards tested):

     $ make boot U=0